nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 4.4 Arguments

-Arguments are the values that follow each flag in a command. **Arguments cannot be empty**, and each must meet specific parsing and format requirements to ensure proper execution of the command.
+Arguments are the values that are used in a command. **Arguments cannot be empty** and each must meet specific parsing and format requirements to ensure proper execution of the command.

+### 4.4.1  Flag Arguments
+Flag arguments are the values that follow each flag in a command.

 Refer to the table below for more details.

 | **Flag** | **Expected Argument** | **Description**                                                                              | **Requirements**                                                                                                            |
 |----------|-----------------------|----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|